Fr4nkFletcher/NerdMiner_v2-Cheap-Yellow-Display/README.md

 After flashing, you will only need to setup your Wifi and BTC address.

-Note: when BTC address of your selected wallet is not provided, mining will not be started.
+Note: When the BTC address of your selected wallet is not provided, mining will not start.

 #### Wifi Accesspoint